moccorine/legacy-kuzuha-php/docs/routing-migration.md

 # Routing Migration Plan

+## Status: ✅ COMPLETED

+All phases of the RESTful routing migration have been successfully completed.

 ## Overview

 Migrate from legacy query parameter routing (`?m=g`, `?m=tree`) to modern RESTful paths using Slim Framework routing.